 A juicer is a customs official who is entrusted with the duty of examining cargo or incoming vessels to find out if goods are smuggled or not.

 Keying of Advertisement

-It refers to adoption of such a method while advertising that the results there of may be easily assessed.
+It refers to the adoption of such a method while advertising that the results thereof may be easily assessed.

-Dealing in accommodation bills (such bill being known as kite) to raise money is called kite flying.
+Dealing with accommodation bills (such bill being known as a kite) to raise money is called kite flying.

 Common Business Terms (L)